getpelican/pelican/docs/settings.rst

       file cannot be found in the cache file, the content is read as usual.

-3. If the file is considered unchanged, the content object saved in a previous build corresponding to the file is loaded from the cache and the file is not read.
+3. If the file is considered unchanged, the content data saved in a previous build corresponding to the file is loaded from the cache and the file is not read.
-4. If the file is considered changed, the file is read and the new modification information and the content object are saved to the cache if `CACHE_CONTENT` is ``True``.
+4. If the file is considered changed, the file is read and the new modification information and the content data are saved to the cache if `CACHE_CONTENT` is ``True``.

+Depending on `CONTENT_CACHING_LAYER` either the raw content and metadata returned by a reader are cached if set to ``'reader'``, or the processed content object is cached if set to ``'generator'``.
+Caching the processed content object may conflict with plugins (as some reading related signals may be skipped) or e.g. the `WITH_FUTURE_DATES` functionality (as the ``draft`` status of the cached content objects would not change automatically over time).

 Modification time based checking is faster than comparing file hashes, but is not as reliable, because mtime information can be lost when